ronaldosvieira/gym-locm/README.md

 - *CoacDraftAgent*: drafts like Coac from the Strategy Card Game AI competitions pre-2020.

 The following battle agents are available:
-- *PassBattleAgent*: only passes the turn.
+- *PassBattleAgent*: always passes the turn.
 - *RandomBattleAgent*: chooses any valid action at random (including passing the turn).
 - *RuleBasedBattleAgent*: battles like Baseline1 from the Strategy Card Game AI competition.
 - *MaxAttackBattleAgent*: battles like Baseline2 from the Strategy Card Game AI competition.